nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 the data of your previous TeachWhat! folder.

 **Q**: Why are both student and lesson lists empty? <br>
 **A**: This is most probably due to data in the respective files that holds the data for students and lessons.

-To guard against the possibility of you being misled by corrupted data, TeachWhat! will wipe all data and start from scratch if any irregularity is found in the data files for students *or* lessons.
+To guard against the possibility of you being misled by corrupted data, TeachWhat! will wipe all data and start from scratch if any error is found in the data files for students *or* lessons.

-An example of such irregularities would be conflicting lessons being found in the data file that holds lessons.
+An example of such an error would be conflicting lessons being found in the data file that holds lessons.

 --------------------------------------------------------------------------------------------------------------------